sunpy/sunpy.org/project/affiliated.rst

 Affiliated Package Review
 =========================

-Affiliated packages are reviewed by a reviewer independent of your package, before they are accepted for listing on this page.
+Each candidate package is reviewed by a reviewer independent of the package before it can be approved as an affiliated package.

 Review Criteria
 ---------------